Have you asked your doctor for a SIBO breath test and gotten this response, “forget about it, it’s a worthless test?”

 Why should you test?
 First, it is difficult to distinguish SIBO from other conditions that can cause diarrhea, bloating, abdominal pain, excessive gas and nausea.
 Therefore, it is recommended that an accurate diagnosis is made before treating.6 I have had clients that I was sure that they had SIBO, but their lactulose breath test was negative.
 In that case, we were able to focus on other causes.
 Testing can save time and money in the long run by preventing you from going in the wrong direction.

 Second, it is helpful to know what type of SIBO you have, since there are different types.
-The breath test can tell if you are hydrogen or methane dominant, and this is important to know since they have different treatments.
+The breath test can tell if you are hydrogen or methane dominant (and hydrogen sulfide if using the Trio-smart breath test), and this is important to know since they have different treatments.
 To read more about the different types of SIBO, see: Do You Know Your SIBO Type?

 Third, it is helpful to know if the treatment that you adopted actually reduced or eliminated the SIBO (by conducting a retest) or if you need to try another treatment option.
 Again, it can take more time and money to guess at what you have vs. actually knowing.